winton/stasis/README.md

         subdirectory/
             controller.rb
             index.html.haml
-            other.txt

-Each controller executes once before rendering templates at the same directory level or below.

 Before
 ------

-In your controller:
+Use `before` blocks within your `controller.rb` to execute code before templates render.

+`controller.rb`:

     before 'index.html.haml' do
       @something = true
     end

-The class variable `@something` is made available to the `index.html.haml` template.
+`@something` is now available to the `index.html.haml` template.

-The `before` method can take any number of paths and/or regular expressions.
+The `before` method can take any number of paths and/or regular expressions:

+    before 'index.html.haml', /.*html.erb/ do
+      @something = true
+    end

 Layouts
 -------

-Create a `layout.html.haml` template:
+`layout.html.haml`:

     %html
       %body= yield

-In your controller, set the default layout:
+In your `controller.rb`, set the default layout:

     layout 'layout.html.haml'